Dhoruba bin Wahad: Panther 21 case

 By 1967, bin Wahad was out of prison and living with his wife Iris in an apartment in Manhattan's East Village.
 In August 1968, following the April assassination of Martin Luther King Jr., bin Wahad joined the Black Panther Party.
 Within a couple of months, he was promoted to field secretary of New York state as well as chief of Eldridge Cleaver's security detail.
 Bin Wahad was soon identified by the FBI and NYPD as a "key agitator".
 He was placed in the FBI's "Security Index", "Agitator Index," and "Black Nationalist Photograph Album."

 On April 2, 1969, in a pre-dawn raid carried out by NYPD's Bureau of Special Services (BOSS), bin Wahad and 20 other members of the New York chapter of the Black Panther Party were arrested on over 200 counts of conspiracy to attack police stations, kill police officers, and blow up public buildings.
 The arrested Panthers—two women and nineteen men—were initially labeled the "New York 21".
 As the case moved toward a trial, they were more commonly called the "Panther 21".

 During the pre-trial hearings and seven-month-long trial, the national BPP leadership was riven by dissension and accusations: between Huey Newton and Eldridge Cleaver and Stokely Carmichael, and between Newton and the New York Panthers, especially bin Wahad and Michael "Cetewayo" Tabor.
 Newton referred to the Panther 21 as "traitors and jackanapes".
 The BPP newspaper denounced bin Wahad and Tabor as "enemies of the people".
 It was later discovered these leadership rifts were often provoked by the FBI through its counterintelligence program, COINTELPRO.

 In January 1971, bin Wahad and Tabor were out on bail.
 After a fruitless meeting with Newton in an attempt to patch up differences, the two defendants fled the country to avoid possible assassination: Tabor went to Algeria, while bin Wahad traveled to Canada and then lived "underground" in various U.S. locations.
 While he was in hiding, bin Wahad penned a letter to The New York Times that was printed, after a three-month delay, on the editorial page on May 12, 1971.
 Entitled "A Black Panther Speaks" using the byline "Richard Moore", he condemned "the Fascist Farce of a Trial" for the New York Panthers, and also vented against Newton and David Hilliard for misappropriating BPP funds.

 In the course of the trial proceedings, the jury learned of extensive police infiltration of the New York chapter of the BPP, and that the BPP's violent threats were often instigated by undercover agents.
-On May 13, 1971, the Panther 13 (note: charges against eight of the defendants had been dropped), including bin Wahad and Tabor in absentia, were acquitted on all counts after barely 90 minutes of jury deliberation.
+On May 13, 1971, the Panther 13 (charges against eight of the defendants had been dropped), including bin Wahad and Tabor in absentia, were acquitted on all counts after barely 90 minutes of jury deliberation.
 But bin Wahad was only temporarily out of legal jeopardy.